Lommel German war cemetery: Access

 There is extensive information about the history of the cemetery at the entrance, as well as an information center.
 The cemetery can be entered via a crypt designed by Robert Tischler on which there is a large crucifixion group made of basalt from the Eifel.
 The statues of John and Mary are 3.30 meters high; the total height of the statues is 6 meters, and the weight is 39 tons.
 In the crypt is an effigy of a fallen soldier.

 Approximately in the middle of the cemetery is a memorial stone, which originally came from the Brussels-Evere honorary cemetery.

-In 1995 a tree was planted, a Ginko, Japanese nut tree, as a sign of hope and in memory; not only to the Second World War, but also to 6 August 1945.
+In 1995 a tree was planted, a ginkgo, Japanese nut tree, as a sign of hope and in memory; not only to the Second World War, but also to 6 August 1945.
 On that date, the Allies dropped an atomic bomb over the Japanese city of Hiroshima.
 Next to the tree is a text board in three languages;